PCI DSS for smaller businesses

 What is the PCI DSS?
 Why do I have to comply?
 What resources do I need?
 How can I do it quickly?

 For smaller businesses, complying with the Payment Card Industry Data Security Standard (PCI DSS) can seem like a complex and costly challenge.

-PCI Compliance and Support Contract for the Smaller Business includes:
+PCI Compliance and Support Contract for the Smaller Business

-Navigate to our LiveOnline Consultancy page, and purchase one hour of live online consultancy support (it's inexpensive and highly cost-effective) – we'll be able to answer these questions for you and send you a formal, written confirmation.
+Determine your 'cardholder data environment', which defines the scope of your compliance activities.
+You can talk these issues through with one of our experts.
+Visit our Live Online Consultancy page and purchase one hour of Live Online consultancy support (it's inexpensive and highly cost-effective) – we'll be able to answer these questions for you and send you a formal, written confirmation.

 Submit evidence of compliance to your acquiring bank.

 You can get started right away by purchasing our PCI Compliance and Support Contract for the Smaller Business online, or you can phone us for more information on + 44 (0)845 070 1750.

 Please note: The PCI SSC has released version 3.1 of both the PCI DSS and the Payment Application Data Security Standard (PA-DSS).
 The changes will help companies make PCI DSS part of their business-as-usual activities by introducing more flexibility, and an increased focus on education, awareness and security as a shared responsibility.
 Find out more about PCI DSS v3.1 here >>>